Quick, easy ‘no diet’ tips that work

 At Lumity we firmly believe that all of us are gorgeous as we are and that there’s far too much pressure on women, and men, to aspire to a false ideal of perfection.
 Instead, we are fans of celebrating our own beautiful uniqueness, kicking back and enjoying life, and doing away with guilt – for good – and loving ourselves as we are.

-But, what if you’d like to lose a few pounds ahead of the summer holidays after a winter spent tucked away munching on cookies and drinking hot chocolate?
+But, what if you’d like to lose a few pounds ahead of summer after a long period in self isolation spent tucked away munching on cookies and drinking wine?

 We have gathered some of the easiest ‘no diet’ weight-loss tips from our team of experts across the globe, who guarantee that you can go down a dress size in just a few weeks by barely changing your lifestyle at all.